-Stockholders present or represented by proxy and entitled to vote on a matter at the meeting, or any adjournment thereof will be entitled to one vote on such matter for each share of Common Stock, par value \$5.00 per share, of the Company (the "common stock") held by them of record at the close of business on January 19, 2023, which is the record date for determining the stockholders entitled to notice of and to vote at such meeting or any adjournment thereof.
-The number of shares of common stock of the Company outstanding on January 19, 2023, was 8,950,068.
-Voting on all matters, including the election of Directors, may be by written ballot, voice vote or show of hands.
+Stockholders present or represented, via webcast or by proxy, and entitled to vote on a matter at the meeting, or any adjournment thereof will be entitled to one vote on such matter for each share of Common Stock, par value \$5.00 per share, of the Company (the "common stock") held by them of record at the close of business on January 18, 2024, which is the record date for determining the stockholders entitled to notice of and to vote at such meeting or any adjournment thereof.
+The number of shares of common stock of the Company outstanding on January 18, 2024, was 8,817,298.
+When voting is properly authorized over the Internet, electronically at the meeting or proxy cards are properly dated, executed and returned, the Common Stock will be voted in accordance with the instructions of the stockholder.